cerner/terra-core/packages/terra-show-hide/docs/README.md

 # Terra Show Hide

-Show Hide component that will show a preview of content or show the full content with the click of a button.
+Show Hide Component that will show a preview of content and then expand it with a Show More button.

 ## Getting Started